bobadams1/house_finder/README.md

 <a href="https://github.com/matterport/Mask_RCNN">Mask-RCNN</a> is a pre-trained Convolutional Neural Network used for Instance Segmentation.
 One guiding principle of Neural Networks is that as the rules you are attempting to learn grow in complexity, the amount of data needed to train the model increases as well.
 Mask-RCNN has been trained on a range of very large datasets, which enable it to break down input images efficiently and identify instances of objects.
 It can also be retrained to find new 'classes' of objects (like buildings) reasonably quickly - as the internal rules of breaking down an image have already been learned.
 This makes Mask-RCNN a great model to leverage when seeking to identify individual houses from satelite imagery! <br><br>
         Mask-RCNN's output when considering an image of a street below provides an illustration of both instance identification (individual boxes for instances of each type of object identified) and masking (the highlight overlay of the pixels that make up each object.)

         <figure>
             <img src=https://github.com/matterport/Mask_RCNN/raw/master/assets/street.png width=600 alt = "Matterport Mask-RCNN Street View">
             <figcaption>Sample Mask-RCNN Output.
 Credit: Matterport.  <a hreff = "https://github.com/matterport/Mask_RCNN"> Source Link</a></figcaption>
         </figure>

 One note is that Mask-RCNN is not directly compatible with the current versions (2+) of the Tensorflow Library (which is used to run a wide range of neural networks, especially in Google's Colab environment).
-For this project, a version of Mask-CNN upgraded to work with Tensorflow v2+ was sourced from Adam Kelly (aktwelve) <a href="https://github.com/akTwelve/Mask_RCNN">via Github</a>.
+For this project, a version of Mask-CNN upgraded to work with Tensorflow v2+ is sourced from Adam Kelly (aktwelve) <a href="https://github.com/akTwelve/Mask_RCNN">via Github</a>.
 Many thanks to Adam and their collaborators for their work in ensuring this model is still usable!
 Additional adjustments made to the model are listed in the Modeling section below.

 ---
 ### Source and Prepare Training Data